China Everbright Limited: History

 The predecessor of the company was founded on 25 August 1972 in Hong Kong as Intercontinental Housing Development Limited, renamed IHD Holdings in 1987.
 In 1994 it was taken over by China Everbright Group and renamed China Everbright-IHD Pacific Limited.
 On 18 July 1997, the business inherited from IHD was ended, the company was renamed China Everbright Limited, the current name.
 On the same day, a 20% stake of China Everbright Bank was injected from the parent company, China Everbright Group, followed by International Bank of Asia on 2 August.
 On 18 July 1999, Everbright Limited acquired a 49% stake of Everbright Securities from the parent company.

 In 2002, a 35% stake of Standard Life (Asia) Limited was sold to Standard Life.
 In 2003, SeaBright Asset Management Limited was founded, a joint venture with Seagate Global Advisors (海基資產管理有限公司).
-In 2000s Everbright Limited acted as sponsor in numbers of firm listing in Hong Kong Stock Exchange, for example, Zijin Mining in 2003.
+In 2000s Everbright Limited acted as a sponsor in number of firm listings in Hong Kong Stock Exchange, for example, Zijin Mining in 2003.

 In 2011, a 51% stake of Everbright Securities (International) was sold to Everbright Securities, Everbright Limited remained a minority shareholder of Everbright Securities, while Everbright Group is the largest shareholder.

 In 2016, the company acquired the concession of Tirana International Airport, which runs until 2027.
 The company was the largest shareholder of China Aircraft Leasing Group Holdings.